IA92/Automated_Nerves_Detection_Demo/README.md

 4. Ensure that the annotation files (e.g. AnnotFile xxxxx.csv) are in dataFiles>"annot csv" folder.
 5. Ensure that the pretrained model (e.g. pretrained_DL-B.h5) is in dataFiles>"pretrained models" folder.
 6. Ensure that sArea.csv and sArea_Demo.csv files are in dataFiles folder.
-5. Run the jupyter notebook.
+5. Run the jupyter notebook (i.e. Nerves Segmentation Demo.ipynb).

 # Acknowledgements
 Keras: Keras.io